unimailrocks/unimail.js/README.md

   logger: console,
   // if colors are turned on, the verbose output will be colorized with ANSI
   colors: false,
+  // you can specify a session key manually, preventing the API from fetching
+  // one using your API token.
+This is useful if you'd like to provide
+  // your own session key caching strategy.
+  sessionKey: undefined,
 }

 unimail.createClient(options)